 Reading through survival and prepping guides, you might notice something: most of the ideas cost money—and sometimes quite a lot of money.
 Luckily, you can start prepping today even if your budget is tight, while at the same time designing a long-term strategy to save toward your survival goals.

-What are some prepping ideas that cost little to no money?
 Here are a few free or low-cost prepping ideas that you can take advantage of right away:

 - Keep an Eye Out for Free and Cheap Supplies